gefgu/blog-back-end/README.md

   * JSON Web Tokens and PassportJS
     * Expiration date: 1 Day
     * It will be saved in Local Storage.
+* Endpoints
+  * `/users`
+    * **POST:** Creates a new user.
+      * It will receive the password as bcrypt hashing with salting.
+This way, the actual password will not be sended to the server.

 ### Post
 * Fields